Importing a Custom Robot

 - All that is required is a single source config yaml file that dictates how the URDF should be post-processed when being converted into a USD.
 You can run

-import_custom_robot.py --helpto see a detailed example configuration used, which is also shown below (r1_pro_source_config.yaml) for your convenience. - All output files are written to
+import_custom_robot.py --helpto see a detailed example configuration used, which is also shown below (r1_pro_source_config.yaml) for your convenience. - By default, output files are written to

 Some notes about the importing script: